 When I was planning my trip to Joshua Tree, I found all kinds of amazingly Instagrammable accommodation online in the area.
 It’s an artsy area with a counter-culture vibe, so people have been pretty creative with their architecture.

 One place that kept coming up in my searches was the Dome in the Desert.
 This cute little Airbnb house is actually a geodesic dome.
 It has a bright modern interior with tons of mid-century modern and south-west inspired furnishings.
 Outside, there’s a big Joshua tree right next to the front door.
 The entire thing is set up to look great in photos (and be cozy to stay at).
-In fact its so photogenic that the house has its own instagram account… this 75k followers!
+In fact its so photogenic that the house has its own instagram account… with 75k followers!
 Whoa.
 I would have loved to stay there on my trip since it looks super cute and gets great reviews, but sadly it was booked up.

 Best Palm Springs Rental Home with a Pool